openl2m/openl2m/docs/devices.rst

 We have tested OpenL2M on the following hardware, with the listed limitations.

+**Arista**

+* Any Arista switch via SNMP, as they all support the same MIBS.
+Tested on 7280CR3 series.

 **Cisco**

 Via SNMP.

 * *Catalyst 2960* series; single and stacked units.
 * *Catalyst 4500-E* series, with Sup6L-E and Sup7L-E.
+* *CBS* series, withouth PoE.
+Tested on CBS350-8T-E-2G

 **HP/Aruba (ProCurve/ArubaOS)**